 I hesitate to use the term "supply chain" anymore.
 Although it adequately described the process 40 years ago when Keith Oliver first coined the phrase "supply chain management," it now fails to encapsulate the complexity of modern supply chains.

 "Chain" evokes the picture of a series of objects linked together in a sequential order.
 When companies first started building supply chains, they picked the supplier that seemed the most convenient, meaning that the modern supply chain was created mostly by independent singular events, not a series of connected, planned-out thoughts.

 As the supply chain has multiplied in complexity, these supply chains have all become tangled together.
 It's archaic thinking to say that they run singularly; they're more like a web with numerous touchpoints.
 What I would say is that we're are all trying to architect a supply network.

 How to Strategize for the Future of Supply Chain?

-Taking this network mindset into account, here are some best practices to approach supply chain strategy for the future:
+Taking this network mindset into account, here are some best practices for a future ready supply chain: